 A view of landslide debris.
 Image: Boris Dalstein

 After some more hiking, an aged forest road was encountered.
 After continuing along this road, the upper group encountered Hot Springs Creek, which was crossed fairly easily.
 After this point, the group was essentially bushwhacking up a 45+ degree slope.
 To the author’s frustration, the godlike strength of Julien and Todd resulted in him having a great deal of trouble moving at any pace up the slope.
 After some amount of time (Approx. 3PM), it was decided that the author’s (hypothetical) habit of excessive smoking and drinking while on the trail would require caching all gear unneeded for an overnight stay so that the group could continue and try to reach the hut by nightfall.
-However, this proved to be unnecessary as within a half-hour the author was reaching exhaustion and the researchers chose to modify their experimental parameters and camp overnight at the hot springs rather than push on to the hut (Another 5 hours away).
-After a one-hour foray into the surrounding area by Julien and Todd, the upper group set back out to collect the cache of gear and reach the hot springs.
-After a long trek along a logging road, the upper group unceremoniously reached the hot springs at approx. 7 PM.
-At the hot springs, the group found fortune in the form of a bottle of vodka along with a 2L unopened cola, which were promptly consumed
+However, this proved to be unnecessary as within a half-hour the author was reaching exhaustion and the researchers chose to modify their experimental parameters and camp overnight at the pools rather than push on to the hut (Another 5 hours away).
+After a one-hour foray into the surrounding area by Julien and Todd, the upper group set back out to collect the cache of gear and reach the pools.
+After a long trek along a logging road, the upper group unceremoniously reached the pools at approx. 7 PM.
+At the hot pools, the group found fortune in the form of a bottle of vodka along with a 2L unopened cola, which were promptly consumed

 Sunday was the primary day for data collection during this study.
 The groups had been slightly modified from the first day; the upper group was composed of only Todd and Julien, while the author was to join the group brushing in order to facilitate his abhorrent affinity for alcohol and cigarettes.
 During this day, many photos were taken of the surrounding scenery34.